-3.6 Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
+- 3.5 The governing body/trustees and the central leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
+Arrangements have been made to set out information sharing processes and principles within the academy and with local authority children's social care, safeguarding partners and other agencies.
+The academy will supply information as requested by the relevant local authority safeguarding boards which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews. - 3.6 Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
 To support this an annual safeguarding audit (s175) is completed to ensure the effectiveness of safeguarding policies and processes.
 This audit is submitted twice a year to the trustees and central leadership team.
 In addition, an annual review and risk assessment of the academy approach to online safety, policy and practice is undertaken.
-Online Safety Self-Review Tool for Schools | 360safe
+The academy uses 360 Degree Safe to assess and action any risk.